CesiumGS/cesium-webpack-example/README.md

 ##### Removing pragmas

-To remove pragmas like a traditional cesium release build, use the [`strip-pragma-loader`](https://www.npmjs.com/package/strip-pragma-loader).
+To remove pragmas such as a traditional Cesium release build, use the [`strip-pragma-loader`](https://www.npmjs.com/package/strip-pragma-loader).

 Install the plugin with npm,